 3. Listening While Soloed

-I don’t use the solo button much, but it’s REALLY important.
-I recommend listening to every instrument soloed during sound check just to make sure that what you THINK you’re getting through your microphones is actually what you ARE getting.
+I don’t use the solo button much, but I do use it to track down issues during sound check.
+I recommend quickly listening to every instrument soloed during sound check just to make sure that what you THINK you’re getting through your microphones is actually what you ARE getting.
 I can’t tell you how many times I’ve spent valuable time chasing down something like a ringing frequency in a snare drum only to find out it was in a Tom of Overhead mic.
+This whole process should take just a couple of minutes.
+The point is not to go in and start EQing and compressing each channel while you have it soloed, but simply to quickly listen to each input source and make sure that you don’t hear anything weird coming through the channel.
 By soloing, we can easily find out what we’re really getting through a mic at a given time.
 Once, I spent about 15 minutes trying to find out where rattling snare sound was coming from.
 I assumed it was from the drum set, but later discovered that the drummer had brought an extra snare and had set it next to a guitar amp and it was rattling every time the guitar played.
 You’ll be amazed at the things that sneak in to mics if you listen soloed!

 4. Reducing Effects Levels (At Least Temporarily)

 Remember in the 1980’s when it was super cool to have all the drums just drenched in reverb?
 Remember how it kind of sounds terrible by today’s standards?
 Sometimes we can end up with a little too much verb and delay on the signal and it smears the sound and makes it muddy, and even worse….makes it sound like an 80’s ballad.
 We don’t want an 80’s ballad.
 Try backing the effects down and then gradually bringing them back up.
 Most of the time you’ll discover that you don’t really need as much effected signal as you thought.